Brian Mulroney: Free trade and 1988 re-election

 Critics noted that Mulroney had originally professed opposition to free trade during the 1983 leadership campaign though the 1985 report of the MacDonald Commission suggested free trade as an idea to him.
 Negotiations between Canada and the United States for a free trade treaty started in May 1986.
 In October 1987, a deal was reached; the Canada–United States Free Trade Agreement (CUSFTA) stated that all tariffs between the two countries would be eliminated by 1998.
-This deal was achieved not least because of Mulroney's close relationship with U.S. President Ronald Reagan.
+This deal was achieved not least because of Mulroney's close relationship with U.S. president Ronald Reagan.
 This agreement was controversial; while Mulroney used his massive majority in the House of Commons to pass the bill, the Liberal-dominated Senate demanded an election before proceeding to a ratification vote.
-This induced Mulroney to ask Governor General Jeanne Sauvé on October 1 to dissolve Parliament and call an election for November 21.
+This induced Mulroney to ask governor general Jeanne Sauvé on October 1 to dissolve Parliament and call an election for November 21.

 The trade deal was the main issue of the election, with the Liberals and New Democratic Party (NDP) opposing it; Liberal leader John Turner (who was preparing for his second campaign after Mulroney defeated him in 1984) believed that the agreement would "Americanize" Canada and cost many Canadian jobs.
 A week after the October 25 debate, the Liberals were six points ahead of the PCs.
-To combat this Liberal surge, the PCs began running a more negative campaign, capitalizing on the perceived lack of public confidence in Turner, his perceived inability to lead the Liberal Party, and arguing that he only opposed free trade because of political opportunism.
-The Progressive Conservatives' poll numbers began to rebound and they were re-elected with a greatly reduced majority, winning 169 out of 295 seats and 43 percent of the popular vote.
+To combat this Liberal surge, the PCs began running a more negative campaign, capitalizing on the perceived lack of public confidence in Turner, his perceived inability to lead the Liberal party, and arguing that he only opposed free trade because of political opportunism.
+The Progressive Conservatives' poll numbers began to rebound, and they were re-elected with a greatly reduced majority, winning 169 out of 295 seats and 43 percent of the popular vote.
 Mulroney became the first and only federal Canadian Conservative party leader since John A. Macdonald to lead his party to a second majority government.
-The trade deal gained the support of Quebec Premier Robert Bourassa, which helped the PCs maintain their standing in Quebec.
-In this election, Mulroney transferred to another eastern Quebec seat, Charlevoix, after an electoral redistribution saw its boundary shift to include Baie-Comeau.
+The trade deal gained the support of Quebec premier Robert Bourassa, which helped the PCs maintain their standing in Quebec.
+In this election, Mulroney transferred to another eastern Quebec seat, Charlevoix.

-Also on November 21, Mulroney made a controversial Order in Council which allowed the establishment of the AMEX Bank of Canada (owned by American Express), despite Finance Minister Michael Wilson rejecting AMEX's application to open a Canadian bank in 1986.
+Also on November 21, Mulroney made a controversial Order in Council which allowed the establishment of the AMEX Bank of Canada (owned by American Express), despite finance minister Michael Wilson rejecting AMEX's application to open a Canadian bank in 1986.
 The Amex Bank of Canada started operating on July 1, 1990.
-Toronto-Dominion Bank chairman Richard Thomson accused Mulroney's government of favouritism towards Amex as its Chief Executive Officer, James Robinson, supported free trade.
+Toronto-Dominion Bank chairman Richard Thomson accused Mulroney's government of favouritism toward Amex as its chief executive officer, James Robinson, supported free trade.

 The government implemented the deal; it was made effective on January 1, 1989.
 In 1994, CUSFTA was replaced by the North American Free Trade Agreement (NAFTA), which now included Mexico.